-Telos NY is a neckwear brand that specializes in luxury hand painted silk ties and bow ties.
-It was started in 2014 between German and myself based on our mutual love for silk painting.
+Telos NY is a neckwear collection that specializes in luxury hand painted silk ties and bow ties.
+It was started in 2014 based on a love for silk painting.
 I learned silk painting in 2013 under the guidance of Rosemary Cohen from Atelier de Paris.
 Her atelier is not exactly in Paris, France...it's actually based off Robertson Blvd. in Los Angeles.

 A hand painted silk bow tie with champagne and charcoal tones.